Believe it or not but luxury food products might be the grocery thief eating up your budget.

-Don’t be afraid to share your grocery shopping tips with those you feel would appreciate the help.
+Don’t be afraid to share your grocery shopping tips with those who would appreciate the help.

-If you feel you could use some help in the grocery shopping department you’ve dropped by the right blog.
+If you could help in the grocery shopping department, you’ve dropped by the right blog.

-Give yourself a break, take deep breaths and look at your grocery budget, your shopping plan and what you hope to achieve from it all.
+Take a break, take deep breaths and look at your grocery budget, shopping plan, and what you hope to achieve from it all.